Tea Rubbed Brisket

 - 25g reserved black tea rub

-Make a tea rub by combining the peppercorns, salt and tea in a spice grinder or pestle and mortar and crushing to a fine powder.
+- Make a tea rub by combining the peppercorns, salt and tea in a spice grinder or mortar and pestle and crushing to a fine powder.
 Set aside.

 FURNACE: Set the right most burner to the lowest setting possible.
 Leave the other two burners off.

 FORCE: Set the right side burner to the lowest setting possible.
 Leave the remaining burner off.

 Place a metal pan filled with 1kg water on the central part of the furnace, then place your brisket on the left-hand (cooler) side of the FORCE/FURNACE with the fattier (or larger) side toward the heat.
 The temperature gauge of the BBQ should read 140-150°C. Allow the brisket to cook uncovered this way for 4-5 hours.
 Avoid opening the lid to prevent moisture from escaping.